basvandesande/azurecodingarchitect/blog/content/posts/reboot.md

 ---
-title: "Sometimes you need to reboot..." subtitle = "Things don't always work out the way you want." description = "In this article I introduce my revamped blog, and I explain the idea behind the name change." author="Bas van de Sande"
+title:  "Sometimes you need to reboot..."
+subtitle:  "Things don't always work out the way you want."
+description:  "In this article I introduce my revamped blog, and I explain the idea behind the name change."
+author:  "Bas van de Sande"
 date:  2022-02-18T11:31:42+01:00
 featuredImage:  "/reboot/reboot-feature.png"
-draft: false
+draft :  false

-categories: ["general"]
+categories:
+    - general
-tags: ["Introduction","reboot"]
+tags:
-toc: false
+    - Introduction
+    - reboot
 ---

 Almost a year ago I created this blog...
 I mean not exactly this blog, but its predecessor "blog.somethingazure.com".